-Employment of political scientists is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of political scientists is projected to grow 6 percent from 2019 to 2029, faster than the average for all occupations.

 Political scientists will continue to be needed in government to assess the impact of government policies, such as the efficiencies of public services, effects of budget changes, and advantages of proposed improvements.

 Organizations that research or advocate for specific causes, such as immigration policy, healthcare, or the environment, also need political scientists to analyze policies relating to their field.

 Most political scientists need to complete either a master’s or Ph.D. program.
 To be admitted to a graduate program, applicants should complete undergraduate courses in political science, writing, and statistics.
 Applicants also benefit from having related work or internship experience.

 Some political scientists also complete a Ph.D. program, which requires several years of coursework followed by independent research for a dissertation.
 Most Ph.D. candidates choose to specialize in one of four primary subfields of political science: national politics, comparative politics, international relations, or political theory.

 Discover some of the courses you will take pursuing a degree in Political Science.